JCook22/gain-supply/README.md

 ### Content

-All clothing products for this site have been gathered from: https://www.adidas.co.uk/.
+- All clothing products for this site have been gathered from: https://www.adidas.co.uk/.
+- All supplements and healthy snacks for this site have been gathered from: https://uk.esn.com/.

 ### Media